Chetu-S-A/python-Twitter/README.md

 # python-Twitter
 This is a simple script using twitter API.
 Right now it has two functionalities.
-It fetches the most recent 20 tweets of a twitter user by taking the user's twitter handle.
+1)It fetches the most recent 20 tweets of a twitter user by taking the user's twitter handle.
-The other functionality is that it lists out all the users the persson follows.
+2)Lists out all the users a persson follows.

 Requirment:
 1) Pyhton